Center for World Languages and Cultures

 FREN 1001 Français élémentaire (4 Credits)

-Connect with the diverse population around the world that uses French by developing practical communication skills and by learning about other cultural perspectives than your own to develop global insight and the foundations of intercultural awareness.
-Acquire the necessary competencies to interact in French with people from other countries, and from your own.
-In each unit, students will assume the role of a job applicant related to the material studied and will use their French communication skills in fun, practical, hands-on ways both in and out of class.
+Connect with the diverse population around the world that uses French by developing practical language skills for meaningful communication in everyday situations.
+Explore and reflect on cultural practices and perspectives of the world's French-speaking communities while developing cultural insight and the foundations of cultural awareness and understanding.
+The communicative nature of this course focuses on using French as much as possible to interact with others in everyday situations and achieve basic proficiency.
 First quarter in a three-quarter sequence.
-FREN 1001 is designed for students with no previous French experience.
+The course is designed for students with no previous experience in French.
 Students with more than 2 years of high school French must take the placement exam and enroll in a higher-level course.

 FREN 1002 Français élémentaire (4 Credits)